jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 # Unit Testing Concerns
 Singleton is one instance ... everywhere.
 Its access often resides deep within the code, often embeeded within a statement.
 These attributes can create unit testing concerns.

-Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html).
-And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance, which is often associated with an external dependency.
+Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in unit testing.
+And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance for each of those tests.
+The Singleton is often associated with an external dependency.
 There will be one instance that all of your unit test cases may be accessing at the same time, and that instance may be coupled to an external dependency.
 The exeuction of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

 Mockito 3.4.0 provided the ability to inject Test Double behaviors into static methods without having to touch the implementation as described in this [Mockito Static Method Tutorial](https://www.baeldung.com/mockito-mock-static-methods).
 Even though Mockito provided this ability, the tutorial adds this [caveat](https://www.baeldung.com/mockito-mock-static-methods#a-quick-word-on-testing-static-methods):
 >Generally speaking, some might say that when writing clean object-orientated code, we shouldn’t need to mock static classes. __This could typically hint at a design issue or code smell in our application.__